flame-engine/flame/doc/other_modules/jenny/index.md

 Sampson: I mean, an we be in choler, we'll draw.
 Gregory: Ay, while you live, draw your neck out of collar.
 Sampson: I strike quickly being moved.
-Gregory: But thou are not quickly moved to strike.
+Gregory: But thou art not quickly moved to strike.
 ===
 ```